MrDeadCe11/testcoin/README.md

+# TEST COIN
+this is an erc20 token intended to be used as a governance token for any protocol.  testing using various open zeppelin libraries to create and test a token.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.